AUDIO VERSION: YouTube Podbean

 Blessed be Yahweh, the God and Father of our Lord Jesus Christ, the Father of mercies and God of all comfort, who comforts us in all our tribulation, that we may be able to comfort those who are in any trouble, with the comfort with which we ourselves are comforted by Yahweh.
 (1 Cor.
 1:3-4)

 This is Paul talking.
 Paul rejects the Divinity of Christ, which is why he says that Yahweh is the God of Christ instead of acknowledging that Yahweh and Christ are Divine Peers.
 And once we can’t even get the identity of Christ right, things are only going to go downhill.
 Here Paul says that Yahweh comforts Christians in all of their troubles.
 Well, no, He really doesn’t.
-Sometimes Yahweh really pours on the comfort, other times all three of our Gods put on a fabulous act of utterly abandoning us in our hour of need (see Why the Holy Spirit Left You: Guidance for Panicking Christians).
+Sometimes Yahweh really pours on the comfort, other times all three of our Gods put on a fabulous act of utterly abandoning us in our hour of need.
 If They haven’t done this to you yet, then you don’t want anyone to burst your simplistic view of how God operates.
 But denying the wildness of our Gods gets us nowhere.
 They aren’t always going to do what we want—this is a reality that we need to learn how to deal with, and we won’t learn anything as long as we’re hiding out in denial.

 Paul put people before God in importance.
 In Romans 9:3-4, he declares that he wishes he could be cut off from God entirely in exchange for a bunch of his fellow Jews receiving salvation.
 In 1 Corinthians 13, he waxes on and on about what perfect love looks like and never once mentions God.
 People were Paul’s first love—specifically people of Jewish ethnicity.
 Once you understand this, you understand why Paul says the exciting thing about getting comforted by Yahweh in our down times is that we can turn right around and give that comfort to others.
 Well, no, it doesn’t work like that.
 You can’t just pass Divine comfort along whenever you want to.
 You don’t get to control who God influences.
 All of you husbands who sat there feeling frustrated while your wives cried all over you—ever wonder why your best efforts to say something helpful only made everything worse?
 Ever find yourself standing speechless in the face of someone else’s immense grief?
 What’s the problem in these moments?
 It’s not like God has never comforted you in life, so why can’t you just flip the switch and let that love flow from you to the hurting?
 Because nothing’s flowing anywhere unless God wants it to.
 When comforting words actually succeed in comforting, it’s because God made them work.
 When comforting words only make the hurting hurt worse, it’s because God is blocking them from working.
 The power is not in our hands, it’s in God’s, and He doesn’t share it with us.
 So this pat little formula that Paul has worked out in which we always receive comfort from God and then we pass that wonderful comfort onto others is only going to raise false hopes.